Install

 Search tweets and write durable JSON Lines handoff rows:Workflow: Search Tweets to JSON Lines, CSV, or XLSX

 This job is for Node.js, Bun, and queue workers that need searchable tweet data in a stable handoff format for queues, data lakes, analyst CSV files, or XLSX workbooks.
-It callsGET /x/tweets/search through client.x.tweets.search, uses the generated TweetSearchParams shape, and writes each returned tweet as one JSON object per line.
+It callsGET /x/tweets/search through client.x.tweets.search, uses the generated TweetSearchParams shape, and writes each returned tweet as one projected JSON object per line.

 q